phys-jychen/dss-pid/README.md

 ```
 (This command has been included in `setup.sh`.)

 Then, the environment with CMake 3.20.0 and ROOT 6.26/04 is configured.
-As long as neither compilation errors are raised, nor the CMake version requirement is met, other versions on the LCG are also acceptable. :stuck_out_tongue:
+As long as the CMake version requirement is met and no compilation errors are raised, other versions on the LCG can also be used. :stuck_out_tongue:

 ### Notice
 On WSL2, the above environment cannot be used for event display, since error occurs with X11!
 Instead, the environment used while designing this program was with